novix-sa/Pyplan/docs/User Guide/Model.md

 This is an experimental feature.
 Further development of toolboxes will be mainly driven by Pyplan users' requests.

 ## Shortcuts
+Shortcuts are very useful when modelling.

+Take a look at shortcuts available on Pyplan on the following chart

 |Keys|Action|
 |--|--|